AI in Switzerland: 2025 State of Affairs

 Leading Sectors

 Certain industries are setting the pace.
-Manufacturing uses AI for predictive maintenance and quality control.
-The financial sector — historically innovation-driven in Switzerland — deploys fraud detection and risk analysis models.
-Retail leverages AI for personalisation and inventory management.
+Manufacturing uses AI for predictive maintenance and quality control — Swiss precision engineering firms are particularly active adopters, given the high cost of unplanned downtime and the tolerance for technology investment that characterises the sector.
+The financial sector — historically innovation-driven in Switzerland — deploys fraud detection and risk analysis models, with Swiss banks and insurance companies among the earliest enterprise adopters.
+Retail leverages AI for personalisation and inventory management, with Swiss e-commerce and omnichannel retailers driving experimentation in recommendation engines and demand forecasting.

 The Federal Government's Role